Last Updated on February 10, 2023 by Matt

 How to maintain the motor on my electric scooter?

-Just common-sense general maintenance and taking care of your scooter will be enough for most scooters, as the majority will have brushless DC hub motors that basically require no maintenance.
+Just common-sense general maintenance and taking care of your scooter will be enough for most scooters, as the majority will have brushless DC hub motors that require no maintenance.

 If your scooter has a chain-drive motor, your only job will be to grease the chains once every few months, to make sure everything runs smoothly.
-But, out of the 300+ electric scooter models today, only a handful of popular ones still have chain-drive motors (most notable the Razor E300, and some other Razor models).
+But, out of the 300+ electric scooter models today, only a handful of popular ones still have chain-drive motors (most notably the Razor E300, and some other Razor models).

 If you want to learn how the motor works in concert with the rest of the parts in the electric scooter, check out the full guide here.